kantale/BME_17/exercises.md

 f(245) # Returns True
 ```
 ### 3
 Create a function that takes as argument two numbers.
-The function will return the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of these numbers.
+The function will return a float number which is [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of these numbers.

 ## Basics strings